Experimental Observation of Acceleration-Induced Thermality: Supplementary Material

 \bqa \Gamma &=& q^{2} \frac{1}{(2 \pi)^{3}}\frac{1}{4}\int d\xi \int \frac{d^{3}k}{\omega} \lbk 2\cosh^{2}{(a\eta)} -1 - \cosh{(a\xi)} \rbk \sin^{2}{(\theta)} e^{-i(\Delta E \xi - \mathbf{k}\cdot \Delta \mathbf{x}_{tr} + \omega \Delta t)} . \eqa

-To arrive at the Larmor formula, typically computed in the rest frame of the electron, we must make use of the nonrelativistic approximation; $\Delta x \sim 0$ and note that with respect to the variable $\eta$, the Lorentz gamma is given by $\gamma = \cosh{(a\eta)}$ which we also take to be $1$.
+To arrive at the Larmor formula, typically computed in the rest frame of the electron, we follow \cite{jackson} and set $\beta = 0$; i.e. $\Delta x \ll \Delta t$.
+Note that with respect to the variable $\eta$, the Lorentz gamma is given by $\gamma = \cosh{(a\eta)}$ which we also take to be $1$.
 As such we obtain

 \bqa \Gamma &=& q^{2} \frac{1}{(2 \pi)^{3}}\frac{1}{4}\int d\xi \lbk 1 - \cosh{(a\xi)} \rbk \int \frac{d^{3}k}{\omega} \sin^{2}{(\theta)} e^{-i(\Delta E \xi + \omega \Delta t)}. \eqa

 Now, examining the momentum integrations, we move to spherical coordinates with the momentum aligned along the z-axis, to yield